VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 {\bf Prior work on static vulnerability detection.} The present study belongs to static vulnerability detection, which includes {\em code simila\-rity-based} methods and {\em pattern-based} methods.
-Code similarity-based methods \cite{kim2017vuddy,jang2012redebug,pham2010detection,li2016vulpecker} can achieve a high locating precision when they indeed detect vulnerabilities, but have a high false-negative rate because many vulnerabilities are not caused by code cloning \cite{vuldeepecker}.
+Code similarity-based methods \cite{kim2017vuddy,jang2012redebug,li2016vulpecker} can achieve a high locating precision when they indeed detect vulnerabilities, but have a high false-negative rate because many vulnerabilities are not caused by code cloning \cite{vuldeepecker}.
 Pattern-based vulnerability detection methods can be further divided into {\em rule-based} ones and {\em machine learning-based} ones.
 Rule-based methods use analyst-generated rules to detect vulnerabilities, including (i) open source tools (e.g., Flawfinder \cite{FlawFinder}) and commercial tools (e.g., Checkmarx \cite{Checkmarx}), which operate on program source code, and (ii) Fortify and Coverity \cite{HP_Fortify,Coverity}, which operate on intermediate code.
 These tools have high false-positives or false-negatives \cite{DBLP:phd/dnb/Yamaguchi15}.
-Machine learning-based methods aim to detect vulnerabilities using patterns learned from analyst-defined feature representations of vulnerabilities \cite{yamaguchi2012generalized,neuhaus2007predicting,grieco2016toward,yamaguchi2013chucky,yamaguchi2015automatic,DBLP:conf/icse/Du0LGZLJ19} or ``raw'' feature representations via deep learning \cite{DBLP:conf/ccs/LinZLPX17,DBLP:journals/corr/abs-1807-04320,DBLP:journals/corr/abs-1803-04497,vuldeepecker,SySeVR,DBLP:journals/tii/LinZLPXVM18}.
-These methods detect vulnerabilities at coarse granularities (e.g., programs \cite{grieco2016toward}, components \cite{neuhaus2007predicting}, functions \cite{yamaguchi2012generalized,DBLP:conf/ccs/LinZLPX17,DBLP:journals/corr/abs-1803-04497,DBLP:journals/tii/LinZLPXVM18}, and code gadgets \cite{vuldeepecker,SySeVR}).
+Machine learning-based methods aim to detect vulnerabilities using patterns learned from analyst-defined feature representations of vulnerabilities \cite{yamaguchi2012generalized,neuhaus2007predicting,grieco2016toward,yamaguchi2013chucky,yamaguchi2015automatic,DBLP:conf/icse/Du0LGZLJ19} or ``raw'' feature representations via deep learning \cite{DBLP:conf/ccs/LinZLPX17,DBLP:journals/corr/abs-1807-04320,vuldeepecker,SySeVR,DBLP:journals/tii/LinZLPXVM18,duan2019vulsniper,zhou2019devign,DBLP:journals/corr/abs-2001-02334}.
+These methods detect vulnerabilities at coarse granularities (e.g., program \cite{grieco2016toward}, component \cite{neuhaus2007predicting}, function \cite{yamaguchi2012generalized,yamaguchi2013chucky,DBLP:journals/corr/abs-1807-04320,DBLP:conf/ccs/LinZLPX17,DBLP:journals/tii/LinZLPXVM18,duan2019vulsniper,zhou2019devign}, and program slice \cite{vuldeepecker,SySeVR,DBLP:journals/corr/abs-2001-02334}).
+In addition, there are some loosely related work, such as DeepSim \cite{DBLP:conf/sigsoft/ZhaoH18} in the sense of using intermediate representation but for Java code similarity and Instruction2vec \cite{lee2019instruction2vec} in the sense of detecting vulnerabilities in binary code by modeling assembly code.